Money imbalance in relationships (How to make your relationships and money work better)

 Are you keeping money secrets?
 Trying to keep secret what debts you have or how much you are spending is like a drunk driver looking for a wall to hit.
 Growing debts and spending without the income to pay it off will come to light sooner or later.
 The longer it goes on, the worse it will get when it comes out.

 How do you decide to split the bills?
-Is it 50/50 or weighted on who earns what, i.e. the person that makes the most pays the most?
+Is it 50/50 or weighted on who earns what, i.e., who makes the most pays the most?

 The restaurant bill is a classic example of this”, but you had two glasses of wine, and I had a soft drink!” “right hands up who had a starter and a sweet?”